Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

-\end{example} As a means of syntactic sugar, we can use \textit{interval} (``\texttt{..}'') and \textit{pooling} (``\texttt{;}'') operators to abbreviate notation.
-Intervals let us create multiple instances of a predicate determined by an interval of numerical values. \begin{example} Let \emph{\texttt{isIndex/1}} be a predicate that represents indices.
-To model that we have indices $i \in \{1, \ldots, 100\}$, we do not need $100$ separate facts, but can simply use an interval:
+We further make use of the interval (``..'') and pooling (``;'') operators to abbreviate notation.
+Intervals let us create multiple instances of a predicate determined by an interval of numerical values, and pooling lets us create multiple instances of a predicate by separating elements by ``;''.
+For more details on ASP we refer the reader to the ASP-Core-2 standard~\cite{calimeri2020asp}.